 As per SEO company Moz, keyword research is a process of researching and identifying keywords or phrases that consumers use to search for a specific result.

 Determining the important keywords and working them into your website content is the best way to help your website rank in Google.

 Additionally, you can use a free tool such as Google Ads to identify which keywords have a high search volume and low to medium level competition.

 When you have decided to target the keywords, start by incorporating those keywords into these key places on your website:

 This is one of the easiest ways to improve your SEO for free with little time and effort.

-Google search results page change on the basis of location.
+Google search results page changes on the basis of location.
 Additionally, local search engine results pages get even more important for small businesses such as hotels, restaurants, cafés, and local artisans.

-There are more than half of small businesses that use (53%) SEO for local search optimization to target results pages by location.
+There are more than half of small businesses use (53%) SEO strategy for local search optimization to target results pages by location.

 Additionally, Google My Business profiles appear next to search results for specific keywords.

 Google My Business profiles show the company’s location, address, phone number, website, and reviews in one convenient location within the SERP.
 For example, if you have a local small business in las Vegas, United States, then you have to optimize your website with local SEO in Las Vegas for local clients to visit your store.
 As your target is not to provide your service or product to international clients.